redsanket/spark/external/oozie/guide/auth.rst

 To invoke cURL with Athenz authentication ::

-$ curl -v -cert /path/to/role-cert.pem -key /path/to/service.key https://kryptonitered-oozie.red.ygrid.yahoo.com:4443/oozie/v1/admin/build-version
+$ curl -v --cert /path/to/role-cert.pem --key /path/to/service.key https://kryptonitered-oozie.red.ygrid.yahoo.com:4443/oozie/v1/admin/build-version

+Note: It is --cert and --key with cURL, and -cert and -key in Oozie CLI.
+If the --cert argument is not right, you will see ``* NSS: client certificate not found (nickname not specified)`` warning in cURL verbose output.

 .. _yca_auth-yca_workflow: